 One of the activities he recommends is mindfulness meditation to ease mental stress.
 However, sitting quietly without fidgeting and just focusing on one’s breathing is not something that comes naturally to most people.

 If you’re practicing this stress reliever hack, it’s best to keep a journal to monitor your habit change, troubleshoot, and notice new ways you might be responding to problems in your life.
 According to Germer, the simple act of writing also reinforces your commitment.

 4. Allot Some Time for a Calming Activity

-If meditating is not the ideal stress reliever for you, experts suggest doing calming activities instead.
+If meditating is not the ideal stress reliever for you, experts suggest doing instead.
 These are the quiet activities that allow your mind to drift off, such as knitting, baking, tending to plants, walking, or swimming.
 You can play your therapeutic playlist while doing it.
 According to the American Music Therapy Association (AMTA), music therapy can have profound effects, such as helping individuals communicate, process difficult experiences, and improve motor or cognitive functioning.

 5. Play with Your Pets